JitenShahani/ShirtsApi-ArchitecturalDocs/Docs/ShirtsApi.md

 }
 ```

-🧠 **Purpose**: This filter runs globally on controllers and validates every request's JWT token.
+🧠 **Purpose**: Validates incoming JWT tokens and enforces required claims on secured endpoints.
+Returns a 401 Unauthorized for missing or invalid tokens, and a 403 Forbidden if claim requirements aren't met.

 🧠 **How It Works**